XenitAB/xenitab.github.io/docs/xks/operator-guide/github.md

 ### Self-hosted runners

-It's currently not possible to use self-hosted runners hosted in GitHub organization X while calling on workflows in GitHub organization Y.
+It is currently not possible to use self-hosted runners hosted in GitHub organization X while calling on workflows in GitHub organization Y.

 To be able to use self-hosted runners you have to **import (not fork)** the repository to organization X the [workflow repository](https://github.com/XenitAB/azure-devops-templates) and make it public.
-If you don't do this private repositories located in organization X won't be able to find the workflows.
+If you do not do this private repositories located in organization X will not be able to find the workflows.

 ### Azure Service Principal